2016 Information Sessions

-Honours information sessions for Semester 1 2015 will be held on Thursday 18 September 2014 at 1-2pm and 5-6pm in the Level 4 Common Room in the Molecular Bioscience Building.
-Please register for these sessions by either clicking here or hitting the button to the right.
+Honours information sessions for Semester 1 2016 will be held at 1pm and 5pm on Thursday 17 September 2015 in the Level 4 Common Room in the Molecular Bioscience Building.
+Please see below and Honours Guide for information about available projects and how to apply for Honours in the School of Molecular Bioscience.
+(2016 Honours Guide coming soon)

 What is Honours?